MBD Using Modern GD&T

 What is MBD/MBE?

 MBD.
 DPD.
 MBE.
 TDP.
 Confused already?
-We will start with basic nomenclature to ground everyone’s language around this topic, to facilitate meaningful discussion throughout the course.
+We will review basic nomenclature to ground everyone’s language around this topic, to facilitate meaningful discussion throughout the course.
+Watch Action Engineering’s on-demand video courses to get a head start before the course.

 - Model-Based Definition and Model-Based Enterprise definitions